INFORMATION FOR FIRST-TIMERS!

 I thought it might be useful to give you a quick tour of the main features of the circuit.....

 The circuit's main viewing area, with grandstands lining the straight on both sides and the "tribunes" (the standing area) opposite the pits.
 From the start, the cars bear quickly to the right, before breaking for the Dunlop Chicane.
-Le Mans "newbies" tend to spend the whole race here - perhaps because they're used to having to watch the whole of a Grand Prix from much the same place, but there is much more to see and 24 hours and more in which to see it!
+Many Le Mans "newbies" tend to spend the whole race in this area - perhaps because they're used to having to watch the whole of a Grand Prix from much the same place, but there is much more to see and 24 hours and more in which to see it!
 Just because you've got a grandstand seat doesn't mean you have to stay in it for the whole race - this isn't a 90-minute Grand Prix!
 Points to remember:-

 Want an idea where everything is.......?